Meet our Team

 Dr Kiley has been the Director of Epilepsy services at the RAH since 2001.
 She has an active interest in Women and Epilepsy, Status Epilepticus and EEG.
 At the RAH she runs the Epilepsy Clinic and Video-EEG telemetry unit.
 Dr Kiley is currently the immediate past president of Epilepsy Society of Australia.
 She is a former member of the Council of the Australian and New Zealand Association of Neurologists (ANZAN), having served as honorary Treasurer for 6 years.
 She is currently the National Chair of the ANZAN Education and Training Committee.

 David Schultz graduated from Flinders University in 1987.
-He did his Neurology training at the Royal Melbourne Hospital, Flinders Medical Centre, and overseas at Queen's Medical Centre in Nottingham and the Western General Hospital in Edinburgh, before returning to take a consultant role at Flinders Medical Centre in 1997.
-He remains at Flinders, where he is currently a Senior Lecturer with the University and Head of Neurology.
+He did his Neurology training at the Royal Melbourne Hospital, Flinders Medical Centre, and overseas at Queen's Medical Centre in Nottingham and the Western General Hospital in Edinburgh, before returning to take up a consultant role at Flinders Medical Centre in 1997.
+He remains at Flinders, where he is currently an Associate Professor with the University and Head of Neurology and Stroke.

 David is a general neurologist, and accepts referrals for all neurological conditions, but has a clinical and research interest in Motor Neurone Disease.
 He is a member of the Executive Committee for the Australian Motor Neurone Disease Registry, as well as the Scientific Advisory Committee for the Fight MND Foundation.
-Additionally he is currently serving on the Advanced Training Committee for Neurology, and is a neurology representative for the "Immunoglobulin Therapeutic Advisory Group."
+Additionally he is currently serving on the Overseas Training Physician Committee for the Royal Australasian College of Physicians.

 Dr Joseph Frasca

 Joseph Frasca graduated from the University of Adelaide Medical School in 1981.
-Joseph did his Neurology training at Flinders Medical Centre and also did further advanced training overseas with neurophysiology Fellowship at the University of Kentucky Medical centre and at the Epilepsy Fellowship at the New York University Medical Centre.
+Joseph did his Neurology training at Flinders Medical Centre, Adelaide and also did further advanced specialist training overseas with a Neurophysiology Fellowship at the University of Kentucky Medical Centre and an Epilepsy Fellowship at the New York University Medical Centre.

-He is currently a staff consultant neurologist at the Flinders Medical Centre and a senior Lecturer in Neurology at the Flinders University.
+He is currently a senior staff Consultant Neurologist at the Flinders Medical Centre and a Senior Lecturer in Neurology at the Flinders University.

-He is a general Neurologist, but has particular interests in epilepsy management and Epilepsy drug research.
+He is a general Neurologist, but has particular interests in Epilepsy management, Epilepsy Surgery and Epilepsy drug research.
 Joseph is also a committee member of the Drugs and Devices Committee of the Epilepsy Association of Australia.

-He is also involved in using Botulinum Toxin for the use of Neurological conditions such as Chronic Migraine, Cervical Dystomia and Hemifacial spasm.
+He is also involved in using Botulinum Toxin for the use of Neurological conditions such as Chronic Migraine, Cervical Dystonia and Hemifacial spasm.

 Dr Thomas Kimber